spurgj/3155-paper/Paper.md

  and mappings, even mappings that only implement a subset of {__getitem__, keys, values, items}.
  >   6. It makes code iterating over non-sequence collections more concise and readable.

+Iterators have completely superceded loops and other non-iterator methods in Python.
+Iterators offer clean, powerful code that can be easily adapted for a variety of problems, such as list comprehensions.
+The PEP concerning iterators was extensively revised, accepted, and included into the Python language.
+It fulfilled a need that was apparent to the Python community, and despite some disagreements over syntax and functionality, iterators have been adopted near-universally.